Compare Drink Driver Insurance

 With the help of our expert broker panel, we can help find cover for all the DR conviction codes.
 Our advisors are knowledgable and accept the fact we all make mistakes, working with your to find a policy right for you.

-Looking for Car Insurance with a Drink Driving Conviction?
+Looking for Car Insurance with Convictions for Drink Driving?

 If you have been caught driving whilst under the influence of alcohol, it is almost certain you will have received a large financial penalty, driving ban, a DR conviction code and an increase in your drink drivers policy.

 Having a DR conviction is considered a major driving conviction and as such, a lot of car insurance brokers will not offer you a premium.
-Here at Total, we have handpicked and chosen to work with some of the best in finding insurance for drink drivers.
+Here at Total, we have handpicked and chosen to work with some of the best in finding car insurance after disqualification.

 Why use Total Insurance?